momodel/cookiecutter-python-model/README.md

 ## Package name

-We suggest that simple extension names start with `jupyterlab_` and use underscores if needed to improve readability, such as `jupyterlab_myextension`.
+We suggest that simple extension names start with `mo_` and use underscores if needed to improve readability, such as `mo_mymodule`.